-Lack of Opportunities to Register: Although Nevada offers online and same-day registration, Native voters may be less able to use these methods due to limited internet access, long trips to the nearest registration office, and identification requirements (same-day registration is available only to those with a current, state-issued Nevada driver's license or ID card - a tribal ID card is insufficient).
+Lack of Opportunities to Register: Although Nevada offers online and same-day registration, Native voters may be less able to use these methods due to limited internet access, long trips to the nearest registration office.
+However, NRS 237.200 allows local governments to accept a tribal ID card for any activity or transaction in which a Nevada driver's license is accepted.